Region 15 -Northwestern Upper Peninsula

 Take home a cookie and candy cane from Mrs. Claus

-Weekend to be Announced - Ontonagon Michigan host a Hometown Christmas.
+Ontonagon Michigan host a Hometown Christmas.
 It starts on Friday Night with a tree trimming on River Street, Saturday hosts breakfast with the Grinch, the Gingerbread House Contest, Pouring of the Lead (fortune telling) Craft Sales, etc., Sunday is the annual evening Parade and the home and business contests

 Each summer ends with the Houghton County Fair in Hancock Michigan, the weekend before Labor Day weekend.
 It offers a great opportunity to come out and have a great time with friends and family with entertainment ranging from livestock shows, demolition and off road derby.
 Miss Houghton County Queen and youth talent show.